 You’re never too young to start focusing on healthy teeth!
-Our team at McGonigle Dental Associates is equipped to provide quality care to patients young and old.
+Our Tinley Park Pediatric Dentists are equipped to provide quality care to patients young and old.

-We believe that finding the right dentist at a young age is critical to lifelong oral health.
-That’s why it’s our mission to provide pediatric dental care to patients of all ages.
+We believe that finding the right Dentist for kids at a young age is critical to lifelong oral health.
+That’s why it’s our mission to provide Pediatric Dental Care to patients of all ages.
 From the teething babies to teens who need braces, our focus is on providing your child safe and comfortable dental care.

-A big part of pediatric dentistry is anticipating future needs before they become problems.
-Our facilities have state-of-the-art technology that allows us to focus on prevention and maintenance, which help protect the smiles of our youngest patients smile they grow up.
+A big part of being your children's Dentist is anticipating any future needs before they become problems.
+Our facilities have state-of-the-art technology that allows us to focus on prevention and maintenance, which help protect the smiles of our youngest patients as they grow up.

 We make every attempt at McGonigle Dental Associates to establish open communication between doctor, patient, and parent.
 We know that it is all about trust when it comes to the health care of your children and we take that privilege seriously.
 That’s why we work so hard to build up trust not only with parents but with our young patients themselves.
 We want to provide your family a head start on a lifetime of healthy, radiant smiles.
-Call us today to find out why so many people trust McGonigle Dental Associates for pediatric dentistry In Tinley Park.
+Call us today to find out why so many people trust Tinley Park's Best Dentists at McGonigle for Pediatric Dentistry In Tinley Park.

 A few questions we hear often:

-The dentist will examine your child’s gums and assess the general health of the teeth.
+The Children's Dentist will examine your child’s gums and assess the general health of the teeth.
 We like to use these initial visits to answer any questions you or your child may have and start establishing the bond that comes from open communication.

 Until your child is three-years-old, it’s important to limit your child’s exposure to fluoride toothpaste.
 You also want to make sure you tell them not to swallow the toothpaste when they first begin to brush.